Explore the range of educational opportunities offered by

 Lakewood's Heritage, Culture & the Arts.
 Expand or discover your artistic

 talents by enrolling on one of our many classes, explore Lakewood history at

 the Heritage Center or take a specialized workshop from an exhibiting

 Make your class reservation to experience this educational, engaging and enriching presentation today!
-Fill out the registration form below and submit it by the deadline by mail, fax or email.
-Ticket orders will be filled on a first-come, first-served basis, and limited scholarships are available for Title I schools through funding from the Scientific & Cultural Facilities.
+Fill out the registration form (linked below) and submit it by the deadline by mail, fax or email.
+Orders will be filled on a first-come, first-served basis, and limited scholarships are available for Title I schools through funding from the Scientific & Cultural Facilities District.
 Please call 303.987.7893 for more information.

 Call Of The Wild: Illustrated Edition brings Jack London’s classic tale to life.
 This multi-media adventure mixes classic story telling with projected illustrations to tell the story of Buck, the magnificent offspring of a St. Bernard and Scottish Collie.
 Kidnapped from his lavish life on a California estate and sent to work as a sled dog during the great Klondike Gold Rush, Buck fights to survive and becomes the most famous dog in the whole history of Alaska.

 Aquila Theatre: Guided Tour of Mary Shelley's "Frankeinstein"

 Cost: $8 per person

 Ages: Grades 9-12